 Base Pan Access Procedure

-- Disconnect the dishwasher from power and water supply
+- Disconnect the dishwasher from power and the water supply.

-- Carefully pull the dishwasher forward approximately 12 inches from the cabinet
+- Carefully pull the dishwasher forward about 12 inches from the cabinet.

-- Water in the base pan will flow toward the front – use shop vacuum to remove accumulated water
+- Water in the base pan will flow toward the front — use a shop vacuum to remove any accumulated water.

-- With base pan empty, visually inspect for source of water entry
+- With the base pan empty, visually inspect for the source of water entry.

 Common Causes and Diagnosis